kimxilxyong/cn8cardsaver/README.md

 # CN8CardSaver for NVIDIA GPUs

-:warning: **[Monero will change PoW algorithm on October 18](https://github.com/xmrig/xmrig/issues/753), all miners and proxy should be updated to [v1.0.2+](https://github.com/xmrig/xmrig-nvidia/releases/tag/v2.8.0-rc)** :warning:
+:warning: **[Monero will change PoW algorithm on October 18](https://github.com/xmrig/xmrig/issues/753), all miners should be updated to [v1.0.2+](https://github.com/kimxilxyong/cn8cardsaver/releases/tag/v1.0.2)** :warning:

 CN8CardSaver is a high performance Monero (XMR) NVIDIA miner forked from XMRig-nvidia.